-For fiscal 2015, higher SG&A as compared to fiscal 2014 was primarily due to additional SG&A expenses of \$24.6 million from our new APMR and SMT products and net unfavorable \$0.5 million of restructuring cost and other severance expenses.
-This was partially offset by a decrease in incentive compensation of \$6.8 million as a result of lower current fiscal year profit.
+For fiscal 2015, higher SG&A as compared to fiscal 2014 was primarily due to additional SG&A expenses of \$24.6 million resulting from Assembléon acquisition and net unfavorable \$0.5 million of restructuring cost and other severance expenses.
+This was partially offset by a decrease in incentive compensation of \$6.8 million as a result of lower fiscal 2015 profit.